Accident Only Pet Insurance

 Dog ageAccident onlyAccident and IllnessComprehensive

-*Methodology: We averaged the cost from 2 Australian pet insurance providers for accident, accident and medical, and comprehensive plans with zero out of pocket excess.
-Quotes were taken in October 2021 for a male, desexed Cavoodle dog aged 1 year and 4 years.
+*Methodology: We averaged the cost from 2 Australian pet insurance providers for accident, accident and medical, and comprehensive plans with various excesses based on options the provider had available.
+Quotes were taken in November 2024 for a male, desexed Cavoodle dog aged 1 year and 4 years.

 Cats